 In your research, try to find the name of the person reviewing applications for the job.
 Address your letter to this person with a common business greeting, such as “Dear Mr./Ms.” and their last name.
-If you’re not sure of the name or gender of the individual reviewing your application, you can use the generic “To Whom It May Concern” or “Dear Hiring Manager.”
+If you’re unable to find their preferred gender pronouns (she/her, them/they) of the individual reviewing your application, you can use “Dear [first and last name]” or “Dear Hiring Manager.”

 Related: How to Address a Cover Letter

 In the first paragraph of your letter, mention the job title for which you’re applying and where you saw the position posting.
-Include your interest in the role and briefly state the main experience or qualification you have that makes you a good fit.
+Include your specific interest in the role and company so the reader knows this is not a generic application letter.
+Briefly state the main experience or qualification you have that makes you a good fit.
 This is the section that will draw in the hiring manager as the reader of your application letter, so it is important to appeal to that person quickly and succinctly.

-Example: “I saw the posting for the Marketing Intern role on my university’s online job board and I am very interested in the role.
+Example: “I saw the posting for the marketing intern role on my university’s online job board, and I am very interested.
+I’m drawn to your company’s mission of innovation and putting the customer first.
 I am in my final year of earning my bachelor’s degree in marketing with a minor in communications, so I feel my educational experience has prepared me to work in a fast-paced marketing department like the one within your organization.”

-As you’re writing your job application letter, consider how you can incorporate aspects of your personality.
+As you’re writing your job application letter, consider how you can incorporate aspects of your personality while remaining professional.
 A friendly and engaging letter is likely to appeal to the reader, especially when they can get an idea of how well you might fit with the team.

 For example, in the situation mentioned above, explain in your letter you are good at connecting with children or how you value community spirit.